LuminFX/digital-diary-app/README.md

 # digital-diary-app

-Self-selcted project from High School Data Structures class.
+Self-selected project from High School Data Structures class.
 First project in Swift and SwiftUI, all from self-taught knowledge.

 ## What does it do?